stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 So how does this apply to the Coronavirus?
 As with most medical testing, **no test is 100% accurate** [[49](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3121570/)].
 Such is the case for COVID-19 testing.

-According to the CDC "The CDC 2019-nCoV Real-Time RT-PCR Diagnostic Panel has been designed to minimize the likelihood of false positive test results." ...
-"A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
+According to the CDC "The CDC 2019-nCoV Real-Time RT-PCR Diagnostic Panel has been **designed to minimize the likelihood of false positive test results**." ...
+"A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen **above the limit of detection**.
 However, a negative result does not rule out COVID-19 and should not be used as the sole basis for treatment or patient management decisions." [[50](https://www.fda.gov/media/134920/download)]

 Notice the language used; **"minimize the likelihood"** and **"limit of detection"**, indicating that the test is not a 0% or 100%, rather it is a likelihood.